HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Since 2001, they’ve been owned by one of the most reputable boiler brands in the UK; Vaillant.
-But, there’s no doubting that the Glow-Worm brand lags leading industry players such as Worcester, Baxi, Potterton and in fact, even Vaillant.
+But, there’s no doubt that the Glow-Worm brand lags leading industry players such as Worcester, Baxi, Potterton and in fact, even Vaillant.

 Glow-Worm Boiler Prices